LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

    1 3 2 4 6 8 5 7 10 ...
    ...

-will most likely result in a mixed up output.
+will most likely result in a mixed-up output.
 By declaring the ``odd_numbers/2`` and ``even_numbers/2`` predicates synchronized:

 ::